frzb/coinboot/README.md

 Also verify that the network adapter you assigned this IP address on your Docker host is connected to the same L2/broadcast domain as the machines you want to boot with Coinboot.

-#### Environment variables

-You can hand over environment variables to the machines booting with Coinboot.
-This is the way to keep the configuration for your machines at one point.
-Just put these variables in a file in the directory `./conf/environment/`.
-These varibales are added to `/etc/environment` on your machines and are exported  and available for login shells.
-If these variables are no exported and available, e.g. in Systemd units, just source the file `/etc/environment` to make them available.

 ### Start the Coinboot Server Docker container

-Just bring the Coinboot Server Docker container up with `docker-compose`.
+Just bring the Coinboot Server Docker and Graylog containers up with `docker-compose`.

 ```
 $ docker-compose up -d